-'''

 sense

 Indicate whether minimizing (the default) or maximizing

-name

-A name for this component

-doc

-A text string describing this component

 Public class attributes:

-doc

-A text string describing this component

-name

-A name for this component

 active

-A boolean that is true if this component will be used to construct a model instance
+A boolean that is true if this component will be used to construct a model instance sense

-rule

 The rule used to initialize the objective(s)

-sense

 The objective sense

 Private class attributes:

 constructed

 A boolean that is true if this component has been constructed

+'''

 data

 A dictionary from the index set to component data objects

 index

 The set of valid indices

-implicit_subsets
+implicit subsets

 A tuple of set objects that represents the index set

-model

 A weakref to the model that owns this component

 parent

 A weakref to the parent block that owns this component

 type

 The class type for the derived subclass

 activate()

 Set the active attribute to True

 property active

 Return the active attribute

 clear()

 Clear the data in this component

 clear_suffix_value(suffix_or_name, expand=True)

-'''
+Clear the suffix value for this component data

+cname(args, kwds)

+DEPRECATED.

 Deprecated since version 5.0: The cname() method has been renamed to getname().
-The preferred method of obtaining a component name is to use the .name property, which returns the fully qualified component name.
-The .local_name property will return the component name only within the context of the immediate parent container.
+The preferred method

+of obtaining a component name is to use the .name property, which returns the fully qualified component

+name.
+The .local_name property will return the component name only within the context of the immediate

+parent container.

+construct(data=None)

 Construct the expression(s) for this objective.

+property ctype

+Return the class type for this component

+deactivate()

+Set the active attribute to False

+dim()

+Return the dimension of the index

 display(prefix=", ostream=None)

 Provide a verbose display of this object

+get_suffix_value(suffix_or_name, default=None)

+Get the suffix value for this component data

+getname(fully_qualified=False, name_buffer=None, relative_to=None)

+Returns the component name associated with this object.

+'''

-- fully_qualified (bool) Generate full name from nested block names - relative_to (Block) Generate fully_qualified names reletive to the specified block.
+- fully\qualified (bool) Generate full name from nested block names - relative\to (Block) Generate fully\qualified names reletive to the specified block.